PixelOwl/.NET/README.md

 ### **Phase 7**

-Now that we have increased the performance lets and an increase of customers we need to secure our website.
+Now that we have increased the performance and can notify the customers of orders, we need to secure the website.

 Overview
 - [ ] [Security](https://web.microsoftstream.com/video/2a2b5226-34cb-49ac-b8fe-880cb9ac893c?channelId=fe5bc582-9acb-4952-9b71-b29aab0bc9e9)